apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.cloudsql.GcpCloudSqlIamDatabasePasswordProvider/additionalDetails.md

 ## Workload Identity Federation

-For Workload Identity Federation, `GCPCredentialsControllerService` must be configured with **Target Service Account**.
+For the Snowflake Workload Identity Federation configuration tested with this provider, configure `GCPCredentialsControllerService` with **Target Service Account**.
 The workload identity principal must also have `roles/iam.workloadIdentityUser` on that target service account.

-Without target service account impersonation, token acquisition for Cloud SQL IAM authentication will not succeed.
+Other Google credential configurations can be used when they can acquire a token accepted by Cloud SQL for the configured database user.

 ## PostgreSQL Configuration